Grow relationships with children, community and contacts

 How much do they contribute to the life of the church?

-And then, who can we invite to things that we are doing as a church?
-Who do we know?
+Who can we invite to things that we are doing as a church?